sithmel/sistema/README.md

 # Sistema

 Sistema is a lightweight dependency injection library for node.js.
-It makes possible to write fast, testable and reliable applications.
+It makes possible to write fast, testable and reliable applications (check these claims at the bottom).

 ## Dependency

-The core concept of sistema is the dependency:
+The core concept of sistema is the _dependency_:

 ```js
 const { Dependency } = require("sistema")